 Decide ahead of purchase time what is most important to you in a travel mat.
 Are you willing to compromise on thickness so you can get a strong level of stickiness or a certain texture?
 Or is your top priority lightness and packability?

-Your practice can go anywhere with any one of these options, so grab a yoga mat and hit the road!
+Your practice can go anywhere with any one of these options, so grab a yoga mat and hit the road in 2018!